 Concluding Part One:

-Skills Audits answer many questions that are crucial to a business’s success.
+Skills Audits answer many questions that are crucial to a business’s success such as:

-ü Is our focus and investment in investment in skills aligned with our business goals and objectives?
+- Is our focus and investment in investment in skills aligned with our business goals as well as objectives?

-Once your co-workers understand the benefits of skills audits and the problem of not engaging in skills audit, most will enthusiastically support you in the skill audit process.
+Once your co-workers understand the benefits of skills audits and the problem of not engaging in them, most will enthusiastically support you in this valuable process.